 Are you one of those people who think your toothbrush is fine as long as the bristles look okay?
 A lot of people think like that, but you should change toothbrush more often.

-How long a toothbrush lasts depends on what kind of toothbrush it is and how you use it.
+How long a toothbrush lasts and when you should change toothbrush depends on what kind it is and how you use it.
 While some people brush their teeth so hard their toothbrush only lasts a couple of weeks, some brushes lasts longer because of their owners’ gentle hand and pressure.

 Experts advise to change toothbrush every third month or if the bristles on the toothbrush head look overused before three months have passed.